Zhiwei2799/zhiweilin.github.io/_posts/2024-2-10-NLP-Tokenization-and-Word-Sense-Disambiguation.md

 ## Logistic Regression for Word Sense Disambiguation (WSD)
-WSD is the process of identifying which sense of a word (i.e., its meaning) is used in a sentence, when the word has multiple meanings.
+WSD is the process of identifying which sense of a word (i.e., its meaning) is used in a sentence when the word has multiple meanings.
-For example the word "return" has different meaning such as:
+For example, the word "return" has different meanings such as:
 1. come back to a place or situation.
 2. To yield a profit or result.
 This task is crucial for many natural language processing (NLP) applications, such as machine translation, information retrieval, and text understanding.
-Logistic Regression is simple (easy to interpret) and useful model to identify sense of a word in a sentence, but the pitfall of the logistic regression is it might not come with most accurate result.
+Logistic Regression is a simple (easy to interpret) and useful model to identify the sense of a word in a sentence, but the pitfall of the logistic regression is it might not come with the most accurate result.

-More Detail about logistic regression or generalized linear regression can see this [post](https://zhiweilin27.github.io/2023/10/22/Generalized-Linear-Regression.html#logistic-regression)
+More details about logistic regression or generalized linear regression can be seen this [post](https://zhiweilin27.github.io/2023/10/22/Generalized-Linear-Regression.html#logistic-regression)

 ### Implementation:
 I've implemented both logistic regression using PyTorch for Word Sense Disambiguation (WSD) from scratch: